mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    `./wandocker.sh -i hdp265_docker.ini`

-4. Choose Option 1 to set up all the required images for the HDP sandbox and repository.
+4. (**TBC if Repos are required**) Choose Option 1 to set up all the required images for the HDP sandbox and repository.

    `1` - Build All Images (Repo, Agent, Server)

-   This may take up to 15 minutes.
+   This may take up to 15-20 minutes.

-   Once this has completed (i.e the event log text will eventually stop), hit enter to return to the main menu.
+   Once this has completed (i.e the event log stream will eventually stop), hit enter to return to the main menu.
 Press `l` to list all images and confirm the following four images are listed:

    ```text
    hdp_master:2.7.3.0